Saving system specific tables - part 2

 Command line tool finished with the backup

-You can also have a look into the XML file - the command line tool updates it after its execution and writes some information into it.
+RC 4... a warning.
+Let's have a look at the reason for this.
+You can also have a look into the XML file - the command line tool updates it and writes some information into it.
+At the end you will find a summary, and also each <Task> tag was enriched by a <Result> tag.

 Having a look into the directory in the SAP system you can see lots of files.
 For each R3trans file you will also find a log file.